Are Your Values Valuable ?

 Love is the value, which points us back to true nature.

 Respect is not a value.
-Respect comes from the realisation there is no separation from the other person or team, a recognition of them having the same source as you.
+Respect comes from the realisation there is no separation from the other person or team.
+A recognition of being from same source.

 Oneness is the value, which points us back to true nature.

 Discipline is not a value.
-Discipline is a symptom of knowing an outcome cannot enhance or diminish who you really are.
+Discipline is a symptom of knowing an outcome or result cannot enhance or diminish your true self, who you really are.

 Well-being or inner peace is the value, which points to true nature.

-The best way of encouraging an authentic, inspiring culture to develop within your organisation, is to ground it in the universal values which every human being knows and experiences as the feelings described above.
+The best way of encouraging an authentic, inspiring culture to develop within your organisation, is to ground that culture in the universal values which every human being knows and experiences as the feelings described above.

 Principles Derive From Values

-Once you have understood them and where they come from, if they wish to do so, it is easier for the group to develop some principles to define the direction you wish to travel.
+Once you have understood values and where they come from, if you wish to do so, the next step might be for the group to develop some principles, to define the direction you wish to travel.

 From these principles or beliefs, appropriate behaviours and policies will effortlessly evolve.